neherlab/RSV-mut-fitness/README.md

 #### Nucleotide fitness
 The fitness effects of nucleotide mutations are reported in the `./results/_ntmut_fitness.csv` folder.
 In the dataframes therein, the output of the Bayesian probabilistic framework can be found, see section [Theoretical framework](#theoretical-framework) for additional details.
 Relevant entries are:
 * `f_mean`: the average with respect to the posterior of the fitness effect.
-It will provide the input for amino acid fitness effects.
+It provides the input for amino acid fitness effects.
 * `f_st_dev`: the posterior standard deviation, representing the uncertainty on the nucleotide fitness effect.
 It is also input for the amino acid estimates.

 #### Amino acid fitness